 What products you should you start selling:

 - Look for or create products that solve problems.
 It doesn’t have to be a brand new product, but it could be an improvement on another feature.
-On the flip side, launch products that allow people to indulge in guilty pleasures.
+On the flip side, launch products online only if you are sure they will allow people to indulge in guilty pleasures.

 - Look for products with branding potential.
 This means you’ll focus on crafting a brand people remember and fall in love with.
 That means taking time to really get to know your target audience.
 Buyer personas allow you to create a picture of who your ideal buyer is, so you know how to structure everything for them.

-- Get on trends early and launch before the craze.
-There’s risk involved here, but it can pay off.
+- Get on trends early and launch your store before the craze.
+This might be the most effective online selling strategy.
+There’s a risk involved here, but it can pay off.
 Timing matters.
 If you’re early, it may not take off right away.
-But, if you’re already visible when something becomes a trend, you’re way ahead of people who wait to come into the game once something is already trending.
+But, if you’re already visible and selling products online when something becomes a trend, you’re way ahead of people who wait to come into the game once something is already trending.

 Each hosted service also offers an eCommerce blog with information to help business owners sell online successfully.
 You’ll find success stories, and other resources to help grow your business.